threeport/threeport/cmd/rest-api/README.md

 ### Required HTTP headers

-The threeport REST API accept an input in JSON format and return an output in JSON format.
+The Threeport REST API accept an input in JSON format and return an output in JSON format.
 Following HTTP conventions, the `Content-Type` request header is required for operations that provide JSON input, and the `Accept` request header is required for operations that produce JSON output, with the media type value